Written by Lucy Lines at Two Lines Fertility

-The more motile, normally shaped sperm you have, the greater the chances are that one of them might make it to the egg, and if the count is low (under 20 million per ml), the motility is low (less than 40% motile) and the abnormal forms are high (over 95%), then the number of swimming sperm that can make it to the egg is reduced… you do only need one.. but if any/some/all of these parameters are below ‘normal’, then it could take longer to get pregnant.
+The more motile, normally shaped sperm you have, the greater the chances are that one of them might make it to the egg.
+If the count is low (under 20 million per ml), the motility is low (less than 40% motile), and the abnormal forms are high (over 95%).
+The number of swimming sperm that can make it to the egg is reduced… you do only need one.. but if any/some/all of these parameters are below ‘normal’, then it could take longer to get pregnant.
 It doesn’t mean it’s impossible – just that it may take longer…

-How could we tell if it’s the sperm that are the problem?
+How could we tell if it’s the sperm that is the problem?

-There would be no outward indication at all if the count, motility or abnormal forms are outside of the ‘normal’ range.
-A male ejaculate contains all sorts of other things as well as sperm, and there is no way to tell without actually having a semen analysis, exactly what those values might be.
+There would be no outward indication at all if the count, motility or abnormal forms are outside of the ‘normal range.
+A male ejaculate contains all sorts of other things as well as sperm, and there is no way to tell without actually having a semen analysis of exactly what those values might be.

 – the volume of the sample (usually around 2-3mls)

-– the number of sperm – or the count (anything over 20 million perms per ml is considered ‘normal’, but men with counts less than that are still quite capable fo fathering children naturally)
+– the number of sperm – or the count (anything over 20 million perms per ml is considered ‘normal, but men with counts less than that are still quite capable of fathering children naturally)

 – how many of the sperm are moving (motility), and what percentage of those are swimming forwardly in a relatively straight line – also called ‘progressive motility’ (anything over 40% motile and 30% progressive motility is considered normal)